 Meeting with student, faculty member, & faculty member's Dean The goal of the formal process is to work together to find a solution to the student concern.
-Submit a written Statement of Concern within ten (10) college working days after the student has received the Dean's working days after the student has received the Dean's written conclusions from the informal process.
+Submit a written Statement of Concern within ten (10) college working days after the student has received the Dean's written conclusions from the informal process.

 - The Statement of Concern should be carefully prepared.
-Submit in person the Statement of Concern to the faculty member's Dean and a second completed copy to the Vice President of Academic Affairs.
+Submit in person the Statement of Concern to the faculty member's Dean and a second completed copy to the Vice President of Academic and Student Affairs.
 Keep a third copy for your records.
-(The Dean will provide the correct contact information for the Vice President.)
+(The Dean will provide the correct contact information for the Vice President of Academic and Student Affairs.)
 The Statement of Concern will be date/time stamped and initialed when received.
-The following actions may then be taken: - The Dean may dismiss the action as having no grounds for further review if it is concluded that the concern is untimely, being concurrently reviewed in another forum, frivolous, or filed in bad faith; or - The Dean may take five (5) college working days to work with the parties to find a solution. - If either the student or the faculty member does not like the recommended solutions or if no solution is found, the Vice President will review the Statement of Concern and the dean's documented solutions, if any. - The student may be contacted to meet with the Vice President. - The student will be informed in writing within twenty (20) college working days after the student submitted the Statement of Concern of the Vice President's decision and the reasons for it.
+The following actions may then be taken: - The Dean may dismiss the action as having no grounds for further review if it is concluded that the concern is untimely, being concurrently reviewed in another forum, frivolous, or filed in bad faith; or - The Dean may take five (5) college working days to work with the parties to find a solution. - If either the student or the faculty member does not like the recommended solutions or if no solution is found, the Vice President of Academic and Student will review the Statement of Concern and the dean's documented solutions, if any. - The student may be contacted to meet with the Vice President of Academic and Student Affairs. - The student will be informed in writing within twenty (20) college working days after the student submitted the Statement of Concern of the Vice President of Academic and Student Affair's decision and the reasons for it.

-The decision of the Vice President of Academic Affairs is final.
+The decision of the Vice President of Academic and Student Affairs is final.
 Copies of the Formal Complaint and the outcome will be placed in the student's file and the faculty member's file.